Microscopic origin of scalar potential induced topological transition in massive Dirac fermions and scalar Hall effect: Introduction

-In recent years topology has become a central concept in condensed matter physics \cite{Moore2010}, while materials with non-trivial topological properties have become key ingredient in designing next generation transport and memory devices~\cite{Breunig2021, Gilbert2021}.
+In recent years \textit{topology} has become a central concept in condensed matter physics \cite{Ghosh2023}, while materials with non-trivial topological properties have become a key ingredient in designing next-generation transport and memory devices~\cite{Breunig2021, Gilbert2021}.
 An immense effort has been directed at discovering suitable materials \cite{Lin2015, Ando2013} and characterization of their topological classes \cite{Altland1997, Ryu2010}.
-This highly active research resulted in the discovery of several new topological phases in the last decade \cite{Armitage2018, Lv2021}.
-Despite of the phenomenal success these studies still fail to suggest a controllable way to generate the nontrivial topological properties using external stimuli.
-The first topological insulator, namely the Quantum Hall Insulator, was discovered under strong magnetic field \cite{Klitzing1980} which is quite challenging for any practical purpose.
+This highly active research field has brought several new topological phases in the last decade \cite{Armitage2018, Lv2021}.
+The first topological insulator, namely the Quantum Hall Insulator, was discovered under a strong magnetic field \cite{Klitzing1980} which is quite challenging for any practical purpose.
 In materials with strong spin-orbit-coupling (SOC), such as HgTe \cite{Bernevig2006} or Bi$_2$Se$_3$ \cite{Zhang2009}, the nontrivial topological features arise from electronic interactions involving orbital and spin degrees of freedom.
 Such interactions can give rise to different topological phases such as the Quantum Anomalous Hall Insulator \cite{Nagaosa2010} and Quantum Spin Hall Insulator \cite{Sinova2015}.
+Such phases can host \textit{dissipationless} current \cite{Murakami2003} which opens immense possibilities in device applications due to their robustness against scattering.
+Impurity scattering can also contribute to the Hall current \cite{Fukazawa2017, Crepieux2001, Cullen2023} via mechanisms like side jump and skew scattering which is known as the \textit{extrinsic} contribution.
+This is inherently different from the \textit{intrinsic} contribution arising from the internal characteristics of the systems which is often described in terms of the topology of the system \cite{Thouless1982}.
+Several physical observables sharing connection to real \cite{Ghosh2022} and reciprocal \cite{Ghosh2017} space topology are known to be enhanced in the presence of scalar impurity which indicates that scalar potential might have a deeper connection to the intrinsic contribution as well.
+A proper theoretical description of such a connection is still missing.